American Idiot – Storytelling Through Song

 This revelation that the story’s hero is just another person is immediately followed by Give Me Novocaine, a song about using drugs to dull the pain of the world.
 It shows St. Jimmy encouraging his disciples to seek relief from numbing agents, and then using them himself.

-This desperation not to feel anything is gone in the next song because the Jesus of Suburbia has fallen in love.
+This desperation not to feel anything takes aback sear in the next song because the Jesus of Suburbia has fallen in love.
 She’s a Rebel introduces St. Jimmy’s love interest, a punk like him called Whatsername, but things quickly fall apart.
 Extraordinary Girl shows their relationship cracking, and then Letterbomb delivers the nail in the coffin.
-Written from Whatsername’s perspective, and she tells St. Jimmy some devastating truths about himself.
+Written from Whatsername’s perspective, she tells St. Jimmy some devastating truths about himself.

 “You’re not the Jesus of Suburbia.
 The St. Jimmy is a figment of your father’s rage and your mother’s love.”

 Jimmy has no time to process the loss of Whatsername because his father suddenly dies.
 Wake Me Up When September Ends is an extremely emotional song about time passing after he returns to his home to grieve his dad.
 Homecoming follows right on its heels, with Jimmy struggling to face where he comes from and leave his old life behind.

 The album ends with Whatsername, twenty years after Jimmy moved back home.
 He reminisces on his lost love, and the life he had when they were together.

 “And in the darkest night, if my memory serves me right.
 I’ll never turn back time, forgetting you, but not the time.”

 Jimmy misses his punk days, but he is living a new life now.
 All he has left are his memories of his old life.